Emile-Filteau/ProjectManagerTest/README.md

 Take note that the project have been eclipsify so you can simply import it in Eclipe.

 TODO :
-- Show a project's info
+- Show a project's details (Add details to projects)
 - Create tasks for projects
 - Add members to projects
 - Assign tasks to project members